aiogova/aiogova.github.io/README.md

 # Personal Website - Web Development Project

 ## Overview
 This is a personal website that I made for my Web Development class.
-It includes a home page, a projects page, a resume page, and a "fun" page.
+Made using HTML and CSS, it includes a home page, a projects page, a resume page, and a "fun" page.

 ## Usage Instructions
 Click the link below to take a look at my personal website.